 Now, when you come across eggplant parmesan in the U.S. and other places, it usually contains tons of cheese, breadcrumbs, flour and eggs and you end up hardly tasting the eggplant.
 And that is a shame because eggplants are delicious and with so many health benefits.
 Although there are many variations, the basic form consists of eggplant, tomato sauce, olive oil, cheese and basil and that is what I have used as well.

 I followed the basic recipe but made a few tiny changes: I made these in a sort of individual servings rather then layering everything in one big baking dish.
 The cheese used in this dish is usually caciocavallo or pecorino.
 Caciocavallo is semi-soft stretchy cheese made in southern Italy.
 I used kaseri, which is a greek sheep milk semi-soft cheese, but you could also use mozzarella.
 I also used the white Santorini eggplant which is sweeter and milder compared to the traditional purple eggplant, although I like both just the same.
 Finally I baked the eggplant slices a bit before assembling rather then frying this time, but you can also lightly saute them, making for a lighter tasting dish.

-So try this, out.
-It is a dish full of the best summer has to offer along with all those antioxidants in the eggplant, tomato and olive oil.
+So try this out.
+It is a dish full of antioxidants from the eggplant, tomato and olive oil.
 Just make sure to use cheese lightly.